henrychris/obsidian-softwareeng/14-startup/QBall/Recurring Bookings.md

 	    3. Use `ITimeZoneService` to convert this local `DateTime` into the correct `StartDateTimeUtc` for that specific date.
 This prevents DST shifts from breaking the user's expectation.
 2. Modification of an Entire Series
 	- **The Problem:** Fabio wants to change his recurring Thursday 8-10 PM booking to 7-9 PM, starting next month.
 This is more complex than just updating a value.
 	- **Proposed Solution (Safest Approach):** Treat this as an "end and new" operation.
 	    1. The UI would present this as "editing" the series.
 	    2. Behind the scenes, the API would take the user's request and:
-        a.
-Update the EndDate of the original RecurringBooking template to the last valid date before the change.
+	        1. Update the `EndDate` of the original `RecurringBooking` template to the last valid date before the change.
-        b.
-Create a new RecurringBooking template with the updated details (new time, new StartDate).
+	         2. Create a new `RecurringBooking` template with the updated details (new time, new `StartDate`).
 	    3. This avoids a messy process of deleting and regenerating bookings, which could fail if individual future instances were already paid for or modified.
 3. Conflict Resolution Strategy
 	- **The Problem:** The background job tries to create a booking for next Thursday, but Fabio's colleague has already booked that slot for a one-off event.
 What happens?
     - **Solution - Skip and Notify:** The job skips the conflicting slot and creates a notification for the venue manager (email and in-app alert).
-The notification should be clear: "Could not create recurring booking 'Fabio's Football' on Nov 20, 2025, due to a conflict with booking BK-123XYZ."
+The notification should be clear:
+	    - "We were unable to create some of the bookings for your recurring series '{Series Title}' due to conflicts.
+			- **Nov 20, 2025** conflicted with booking 'Team Away Day'.
+			- **Dec 18, 2025** conflicted with booking 'Christmas Party'.
+		 The other bookings in the series were created successfully."
+		- The code will collect a list of conflicts like, `List<ConflictInfo>`.
+Where the object holds the date of the failed booking, the conflicting booking id and title.
 4. Customer/Data Integrity
 	- **The Problem:** Customer X, who has a 6-month recurring booking, is deleted from the system.
 What happens to the `RecurringBooking` template and all the future generated Booking instances?
 	- **Required Solution:** The "Delete Customer" logic must be updated.
 When a customer is deleted, the system must also: